ferass04/VIs-Earthquakes/README.md

 ## Demo

 ### GUI Demo
-User can choose the range of dates and magnitudes.
+User may choose the range of dates and magnitudes.<br>
+These information will be used to fetch the data from USGS.<br>
 ![gui_demo](https://user-images.githubusercontent.com/16804024/38975299-950731b8-436a-11e8-9c81-290aefdb38bf.gif)

 ### Animation Demo
-Our program animates earthquakes day by day via ""Visualize with Animation" on GUI.<br>
+Our program animates earthquakes day by day via "Visualize with Animation" on GUI.<br>
 User may play/pause animation by the drop down box located in the center.<br>
 User may also move slider to rewind/skip the animation.
 ![animation_demo](https://user-images.githubusercontent.com/16804024/38974623-12b0dacc-4368-11e8-8697-218431c16669.gif)

 ## Visualize All Demo
-Our program renders all earthquakes between the selected range via ""Visualize All" on GUI.<br>
+Our program renders all earthquakes between the selected range via "Visualize All" on GUI.<br>
 User may double click each magnitude on right sidebar to separate earthquakes by their magnitude.<br>
 Sidebar contains earthquake counts grouped by its magnitude.
 ![all_demo](https://user-images.githubusercontent.com/16804024/38975256-70e0eafe-436a-11e8-9f89-4921d0eb1afe.gif)

 ## Color Map Demo
-User can see a scale that easily relates the size and color of the earthquakes with their magnitudes.
+User can see a scale that easily relates the size and color of the earthquakes with their magnitudes via "See the Color Map" on GUI.<br>.
 <img width="1665" alt="color_map" src="https://user-images.githubusercontent.com/16804024/38979085-72771eea-4376-11e8-9651-14ebc830469e.png">

 ## Earthquake Description